-Bigger Than is a fun new game that will get your students using English naturally.
+Bigger Than is a fun new game, just like w88.com, that will get your students using English naturally.
 Besides learning animals, the main focus of the game is teaching comparatives.
 Based on a traditional Japanese game, the rule of play is very simple to understand.
 Your students will NEVER get tired of this game!
 The cards can also be used to play a variety of other card games.

 How to Play Bigger Than

 Shuffle and deal out all of the cards in clockwise rotation.

 The player on the dealer’s left begins by leading any card or pair of cards they like.
 The next player on the left may then play an equal number of matching cards with a bigger face value, or may pass.
 Note that the same number of cards as the lead must be played.
 If the leader starts with a pair, only pairs may be played on top of it.
 If three-of-a-kind is led, only three-of-a-kinds can be played on top of it.
 The next player may do the same, and so on.
 This continues until all players pass.
 The last person to play a card leads the next round.

 The strength of each card is determined by the number on the card.
 1 is the smallest, 12 is the biggest.
 Players can pass anytime, even if the player has cards that could be played.
 Wild cards can be any card therefore they are the strongest cards in the game.

 The winner is the player that uses his/her cards up first.

 The basic strategy of “Bigger Than” is very simple; players attempt to get rid of smaller cards first so that only stronger cards are left in the players’ hands near the end of a game.
 If a player is stuck with small card, it will be very hard to get to play it and empty their hand.
 However, as winning a round lets the player lead any card to start the next round, one weak card can be kept to be played last.